 Our society is facing environmental challenges that urgently need large-scale efforts.
-These challenges call for professionals with solid training to take on important roles in local, regional and global governmental offices, in NGOs, in media, in the private sector, as well as in our education system and research communities worldwide.
+These challenges call for professionals with solid training to take on important roles in local, regional and global governmental offices, NGOs, media, the private sector, schools and research communities around the world.

-Our M.Sc. program in ES-ABC empowers the students with the environmental science perspective on the grand challenges that our society face such as air and water quality, and climate change, and prepare the students to contribute to their solutions.
+The ES-ABC programme at Stockholm University gives students the opportunity to familiarise themselves with the environmental science perspective on current major environmental challenges such as air and water pollution, and climate change, as well as help prepare them to contribute potential solutions.

-A central part of this program is to gain a deeper understanding of how natural systems get perturbed: what emissions to water and air act as pollutants?
+A central component of the programme is understanding how natural systems become disturbed and what can be done about it.
+For example, what type of emissions act as pollutants in the air and water?
 What are the effects of greenhouse gases and aerosols?
-What is the evidence of man-made climate change?
-How are climate change manifested, and how does it influence mankind and nature?
-How is climate change varying between places and over time?
-What are the feedback processes that threaten to amplify climate change globally or in specific regions?
-How can we mitigate and adapt to climate change?
+What is the evidence of man-made climate change and how does it affect humans and nature?
+How can societies adapt to climate change?

-The ES-ABC Program at Stockholm University prepares the student for stimulating careers in environmental management and consulting in private or governmental sectors, and/or for a successful Ph.D. education and research career, in the world.
+The ES-ABC programme at Stockholm University prepares students for rewarding careers in environmental management and consulting, both in private and governmental sectors, as well as a successful research career anywhere in the world.

 The basic structure of the Stockholm University Master Program in Environmental Science: Atmosphere-Biogeochemistry- Climate Change.